OUTDOOR 11v11 SOCCER LEAGUE RULES

 If the score is tied at the end of regulation time, penalty kicks will be taken.

-When penalty kicks are taken, the initial three players will consist of a maximum of two males.
+When penalty kicks are taken, the initial five players will consist of a maximum of three males.
 Teams will alternate between male and females or vice versa.
 If all females have shot once, they must shoot a second time.
-Three players from each team will alternate shots from the penalty-mark at one end of the field (refer to the section on penalty kicks).
+Five players from each team will alternate shots from the penalty-mark at one end of the field (refer to the section on penalty kicks).

 Team captains or designates are responsible to report the score of their game and the spirit rating of their opponent to GRAND RIVER SOCCER within 72 hours of the games completion.